BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 In Net Station Aquisition, before measuring impedences, set the Filter to Highpass: 0.1 Hz, Lowpass 30 Hz.
 Set the Sampling rate to 1000 s/s.

 Open the EEGSonic_app.mlapp file in MATLAB.
 Click "Select Saving Directory" and select an output folder, and next to Folder Name, input a name of the new folder to be created.
+The default output folder is the desktop.
 Select the "EGI-129" tab.
 Make sure the configuration is the same as listed above under "Replaying a converted folder".

 Start the Flask app and open the browser page in the same way as when replaying a folder.
 Make sure that EEGSonic is not in Debug mode, then press the Launch button to start recording data and broadcasting messages.